temporalio/edu-converters-go-code/exercises/custom-converter/README.md

 ## Part A: Implement a Custom Data Converter

-1. Similar to other Temporal features like opting in to Worker Versioning, defining a Custom Data Converter is only a one-line change to your existing Worker and Starter code.
+1. Defining a Custom Data Converter is a straightforward change to your existing Worker and Starter code.
 The example in the `practice` subdirectory of this exercise is missing the necessary change to use a Custom Data Converter, meaning that you can run it out of the box, and produce JSON output using the